anandmv/face-recognition/README.md

 It will automatically recognise your face, captured from a webcam

-The system will recognise you face once 4 of your emotions is saved[happy,sad,worried,calm] with your name, then next time when you run the app it willdetect you face and say "Hi Master , good afternoon ".
+The system will recognise you face once 4 of your emotions is saved[happy,sad,worried,calm] with your name, then next time when you run the app it willdetect you face and say `Hi Master , good afternoon `.
 How does that sound :)

 ### Requirment